Notifications

 -

 Go to Policy behavior - actions.
-There sohould be your slack-alerts notifier option available.
+There should be your slack-alerts and teams-alerts notifier options available:

 -